Great-West/Protective Disability Claim Tips for Dentists

 1. Read your entire policy before answering any questions.
 If you do not know how your policy works, you will not understand why certain questions are being asked.
 And if you don’t understand the “why,” it is easy to prejudice your claim by providing too much or too little information.

 Many dentists expect that, since they have the ADA policy, they don’t need to devote a lot of time to their claim, someone affiliated with the ADA will be guide them in the process, and they will be told everything they need to know or be aware of.
-They do not realize, until it’s too late, that the claim investigation is administered by Protective—a third-party hired to manage claims—not the ADA, or even Great-West, the owner of the policy.
+They do not realize, until it’s too late, that the claim investigation is administered by Protective—not the ADA.
 And, while there are legal requirements that require insurers and third-party administrators to refrain from misleading policyholders, courts also expect you to have read and understood the contract you are filing a claim under.

 Accordingly, relying on Protective or anyone associated with your disability insurance company to hold your hand is a bad idea.
-You need to be proactive about protecting your interests, particularly if you are dealing with a third-party administrator (like Protective).
+You need to be proactive about protecting your interests, and be informed going into the disability claim process.

 2. Be mindful of each form’s significance in the scope of the entire claims process.
 Generally speaking, the initial proof of loss packet is the most important set of claim forms because it sets the tone for your entire claim.
 Claim analysts are trained to review these forms to help determine your occupational duties under your policy, the extent of your restrictions and limitations (including the severity, frequency and duration of your symptoms, and possible job modifications), what additional information is needed, how your claim should be characterized under the policy (e.g. partial v. total disability, injury v. sickness, etc.), and what additional steps should be taken when investigating your claim in light of the policy’s requirements and limitations.